KKDad/piwigo-api/examples/Syncronize_Folder.md

-## Syncronize a Directory with Piwigo
+## Synchronize a Directory with Piwigo

-To syncronize a folder-tree of im ages with Piwigo:
+To synchronize a folder-tree of im ages with Piwigo:

 ```ruby
 require 'piwigo/session'